 - Gulet cabins are smaller than hotel rooms, but that rarely poses a problem for guests.
 After all, you'll spend most of your vacation time on deck, in the water, or exploring your destination – and very little time indoors.

 - There are always separate sleeping quarters on gulets, but many travellers enjoy sleeping outdoors – listening to the quiet lapping of the water (a sound called susesi in Turkish) and watching stars in the dark night sky.
 (Whether indoors or out, some claim the best sleep of their lives is on a boat - due to the gentle rocking of the waves.)

 - Boat galleys (kitchens) are incredibly tiny compared to restaurant kitchens – but the gulet's cook is master of the small space and responsible for preparing all meals, so there's no need to worry about how it all works.

-All gulets feature private cabins and bathrooms, combined with plenty of shared living space on deck for meals, sunbathing and otherwise relaxing.
+All Turkish gulets feature private cabins and bathrooms, combined with plenty of shared living space on deck for meals, sunbathing and otherwise relaxing.
 But that's where the similarities end.
 Customized features include anything from basic air-conditioning to surround-sound theatres and Jacuzzi hot tubs.
 Whatever amenities you need, there's a gulet to suit your needs.

 The Evolution of Gulets

 As recently as the early 1970s, people who wanted to explore the splendour of the Turquoise coast by boat had to have access to a private yacht, or sail aboard a fishing or sponge boat.
 It was an "either / or" situation – you could cruise in the absolute comfort of the rich and famous (provided you yourself were rich and famous, or were friendly with someone who was), or you could rough it on a working boat with few creature comforts.
 There were no options in between.